 Audition FAQ

-Audition for Go, Dog, Go! at Lexington Children’s Theatre
+Audition for Cinderella: The Enchanted Version at Lexington Children’s Theatre

-Lexington Children’s Theatre is excited to announce auditions for Go, Dog, Go!, to perform in the Larry and Vivian Snipes Main Stage this March.
-If you are 13 or older, please join us in auditioning for this production or applying for the production team!
+Lexington Children’s Theatre is excited to announce auditions for Cinderella: The Enchanted Version, to perform in the Larry and Vivian Snipes Main Stage this July.
+If you are 9 or older, please join us in auditioning for this production or applying for the production team!

 Meet the wonderful people working on our production!